Yohan460/go-jamf-api/api/docs/ComputerMdmCapability.md

 `func (o *ComputerMdmCapability) HasCapableUsers() bool`

 HasCapableUsers returns a boolean if a field has been set.

+### GetUserManagementInfo

+`func (o *ComputerMdmCapability) GetUserManagementInfo() []ComputerUserManagementInfo`

+GetUserManagementInfo returns the UserManagementInfo field if non-nil, zero value otherwise.

+### GetUserManagementInfoOk

+`func (o *ComputerMdmCapability) GetUserManagementInfoOk() (*[]ComputerUserManagementInfo, bool)`

+GetUserManagementInfoOk returns a tuple with the UserManagementInfo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserManagementInfo

+`func (o *ComputerMdmCapability) SetUserManagementInfo(v []ComputerUserManagementInfo)`

+SetUserManagementInfo sets UserManagementInfo field to given value.

+### HasUserManagementInfo

+`func (o *ComputerMdmCapability) HasUserManagementInfo() bool`

+HasUserManagementInfo returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)